AmbireTech/adex-protocol/components/smart-platform.md

-with an OCEAN-style validator structure: at each state transition, the leading validator (validators[0] ?) proposes a new state, and other validators sign it adapting the current contracts is super easy; new states: Unknown, Active, TimedOut; functions: channelStart, channelWithdraw (does not change state/checkpoint, only changes withdrawn[channel] and withdrawnByAddr[channel][spender]), channelTimeout; the bid is removed, you pass channel at the beginning;
+with an OCEAN-style validator structure: at each state transition, the leading validator (validators[0] ?) proposes a new state, and other validators sign it adapting the current contracts is super easy; new states: Unknown, Active, Exhausted, TimedOut; functions: channelStart, channelWithdraw (does not change state/checkpoint, only changes withdrawn[channel] and withdrawnByAddr[channel][spender]), channelTimeout; the bid is removed, you pass channel at the beginning;

 @TODO channel spec: describe timeouts, and how they're really last resort; if you expect the channel to be exhausted in 1m, the timeout should be 3x that (3m)

 @TODO channel spec: decide whether the contract would still have deposit/withdraw entry points or just add those to channelStart and channelWithdraw

 @TODO one more interesting spec thing to think about: pre-paying for impressions: the leader would sign a state update that PAYS first, and the impression will be shown after

-@TODO should we have some sort of link between msgs in the channel - do we gain anything from it? e.g. hashing the previous state root as well

 @TODO describe at what point (how many unreported events) the smart platform (publisher/supply) would decide to untrust the channel; or at which point an individual publisher might stop trusting it (e.g. invalid balances tree)
 @TODO a nice privacy preserving property would be that the platform wouldn't reveal which wallet (in terms of revenue in the balances part of the state tree) belongs to which publisher; that way you can't see where the money from an advertising campaign is flowing, even if everyone withdrawls